SPIN Selling: All-In-One Guide for 2022

 What is SPIN Selling?

-SPIN Selling is a book that was first published in 1988 by Neil Rackham.
+SPIN Selling is a bestseller book that was first published in 1988 by Neil Rackham.

-It’s all about asking questions.
+It’s all about asking the right questions.
 And it’s very tactical.

 It teaches you how to lead conversations with customers.
 You transition through four different types of questions: Situation, Problem, Implication, Need/Payoff.